MikeAScott/ios-scripts/README.md

-iOS Scripts
+OSX Scripts
 ===========

-Some scripts to help with iOS setup and dev on Macs
+Some scripts to help with setting up Mac OSX for development